A History of BIRMINGHAM Places & Placenames . . . from A to Y

 Acok: first record 1420; Acocks Green 1604

-Acocks Green is an example of the changes that occur in placenames over time.
-The modern district is named after the Acock family who have long since left the area.
+The modern district of Acocks Green is named after the Acock family who have long since left the area.

 The term green was not originally used for a settlement name but was used to describe an agricultural feature, usually an area of land over which commoners had rights of grazing.
 Here it was taken as a house name and then used as the name of the nearby tollgate.